Muzammil98/react-native-redux-boilerplate/README.md

 ## Getting Started

-clone the repo _git clone https://github.com/Muzammil98/react-native-redux-boilerplate.git_
+clone the repo ` git clone https://github.com/Muzammil98/react-native-redux-boilerplate.git`

-cd into _with_redux_
+cd into ` ./with_redux`

-run _npm install_
+run ` npm install`

+(Optional) Rename your application with just one command, run `npx react-native-rename "My App"`

 and you are ready for development :)

 ## Guide to use redux with redux-persist in your React Native applications